samsmithnz/GitHubActionsDotNet/README.md

 # GitHubActionsDotNet
 A project that contains models and helper templates to create GitHub Actions with .NET, and then convert/serialize it to a yaml file.
-Also enables you to create Dependabot yaml.
+Also supports creation of Dependabot configuration yaml.

 [![CI/ CD](https://github.com/samsmithnz/GitHubActionsDotNet/actions/workflows/CICD.yml/badge.svg)](https://github.com/samsmithnz/GitHubActionsDotNet/actions/workflows/CICD.yml)
 [![Latest NuGet package](https://img.shields.io/nuget/v/GitHubActionsDotNet)](https://www.nuget.org/packages/GitHubActionsDotNet/)
 ![Current Release](https://img.shields.io/github/release/samsmithnz/GitHubActionsDotNet/all.svg)

 Work in progress.
-- Currently contains most GitHub Actions models
+- Currently contains models for most GitHub Actions
+    - Helpers to create triggers and common steps.
+(Could definitely support more steps - [add an issue](https://github.com/samsmithnz/GitHubActionsDotNet/issues/new) if there is one you'd like to see!)
     - Also includes models to create Dependabot configurations
 - Tests current include code to create:
     - Pipelines and triggers